 Neuro-Psychoanalysis and Pain.
 Neurosciences between Natural Science and Cultural Studies

-With these issues in mind, the project builds on parallel sets of interests.
-It investigates the development of neuro-psychoanalysis as a discipline and participates in an international network that facilitates an ongoing dialogue between the humanities, cultural science, and neuroscience.
+With these issues in mind, the project built on parallel sets of interests.
+It investigated the development of neuro-psychoanalysis as a discipline and participated in an international network that facilitates an ongoing dialogue between the humanities, cultural science, and neuroscience.
 Since 2015, the project has begun to focus on the example of pain as a field study that we can extrapolate in order to explain more generally the epistemological conditions and historical-scientific stakes that have both allowed for and hindered a productive exchange between disciplines.

 The project is actively engaged in shaping neuro-psychoanalysis – in both theory and practice – as it attempts to observe and bridge, if not close, existing methodological and epistemological gaps through dialogue, exchange, and the integration of different bodies of knowledge.
 In conjunction with these efforts, the research project further asks what contributions philological, cultural-scientific, and psychological approaches can make to help bridge these gaps – each with its own specific area of expertise, for example, in the analysis of texts, language, gestures, imagery, and other forms of expression.
 To this end, the research and collaborations that began as part of the ZfL Project Freud and the Sciences (2008–2010), will continue to inform our current work, including, among others, our collaborations with the Sigmund-Freud-Institute in Frankfurt and the International Neuropsychoanalysis Society.
 An international network has grown out of these efforts enabling a productive dialogue between the humanities/cultural sciences and neuroscience over the last few years.